Elder Abuse Facts

 - Unsuitable investments being made for the elderly client that do not correspond to the client’s time horizon or needs

-If you or your loved one has suffered investment losses and you believe a stockbroker or financial advisor’s carelessness or misconduct is to blame, please contact the Wolper Law Firm as soon as possible.
+If you or your loved one has suffered investment losses and you believe a stockbroker or financial advisor’s carelessness or misconduct is to blame, please contact the Wolper Law Firm, P.A. as soon as possible.